cchiw/Diderot-Dev-Examples/dfn_cfe/readme.md

 	*  [f<sub>abc</sub> = a³bc²] : X5/m3.diderot
 * Expression had multiple tensor operstors applied to it : X7
 * Expression is a large polynomial.
 Afterwards multiple operators applied to it : X8, X9
+* Input variables are treated as tensors and fields  : X10
 ## Note to future developers
 * Everything inside CFExp needs to be written in EIN (because of substitution process)